CMU-Robotics-Club/RoboBuggy2/README.md

 ### Alternate Shortcut
 - In the main directory, just run `./setup_dev.sh` or `./setup_prod.sh` as appropriate.
 - Run `exec_docker` to get into Docker environment and setup all the aliases.

+### Open Docker
+-Open WSL
+-type `cd` to go to the WSL's default directory
+-type `cd Robobuggy2`
+-Then do `explorer.exe .` to open the file explorer to the /Robobuggy2 directory -then do `./setup_dev.sh` to launch the docker container -Then you can go in the docker container using the `docker exec -it robobuggy2-main-1 bash`

 ---